axlan/robopenguins-blog/_posts/2021-07-30-printing-mtg-cards.md

 Next you need to download the desktop client <https://github.com/ndepaola/mpc-autofill/releases> to actual send the order to MPC.
 This is a Python script that runs a browser with [Selenium](https://www.selenium.dev/) automation.
 This will create the order, just like you would if you were doing it manually, but the mouse is controlled by the script, and it will go through the whole process of setting up your order.

-While the auto fill took worked perfectly I did hit a couple issues.
+While the auto fill tool worked perfectly I did hit a couple issues.
 The process of uploading the images for the 640 cards took about 4 hours, and I repeatedly had the MPC website hang when it would try to load the checkout page.
 Eventually, I ran mpc-autofill directly from the script so I could pause it to log in, and then to save the order when I was done to avoid this issue.

 ## Making Custom Cards